Xilinx/inference-server/docs/hello_world_python.rst

 Load a worker
 -------------

-Inference requests in Xilinx Inference Server are made to workers.
+Inference requests in AMD Inference Server are made to workers.
-Workers are started as threads in Xilinx Inference Server and have a defined lifecycle.
+Workers are started as threads in AMD Inference Server and have a defined lifecycle.
 Before making an inference request to a worker, it must first be loaded.
 Loading a worker returns an identifier that the client should use for future operations.